rouhalamin/checksum/README.md

 <br>

-## Security
+## Security Considerations

 **What SHA-256 verification establishes**

 A matching hash means the file you have is byte-for-byte identical to the file the hash was originally generated from.
-This lets you confirm that a download was not corrupted, tampered with in transit, or substituted with a different file.
+This confirms a download wasn't corrupted in transit or substituted with a different file.

 **What it does not establish**